yakivmospan/android-snippets/articles/Volley Request Manager.md

 ```
 To create new\remove old\change current requests you will need to change your `RequestManager`.
 This is not the best practice and just not comfortable.

-Thats why I decided to encapsulate methods and present their behavior as objects ([Strategy][5] design pattern).
+Thats why I decided to encapsulate methods and make their behavior as objects ([Strategy][5] design pattern).

 ```java
 public abstract class RequestInterface {